Bartapapa/legend/docs/pages/gifts.md

 <details markdown="1">
 <summary><b>115.
 Dwarfism</b></summary>
-Only available at character generation, or if a severe magical mishap occurs.
 You're half as small as the average human.
 You can't wield heavy weapons (melee or otherwise) or polearms, and need two hands to wield medium weapons.
 </details>